As a beneficiary or distributee, you can Compel Production of a Will when the executor or trustee refuses to provide a copy.

-Instead of a Citation, you are preparing an Order to Attend – an Order that sets forth the date that the person believed to be in possession of the Will should appear in Court and be directed to give testimony as to the whereabouts of the Will.
+Instead of preparing a Citation, you must prepare an Order to Attend.
+The Order to Attend sets forth the date that the person believed to be in possession of the Will should appear in Court and be directed to give testimony as to the whereabouts of the Will.
 You should prepare the proposed Order for the Court to sign.

 Go to the Court that has jurisdiction over your decedent.
 That is, go to the Court in the county where the Decedent died.
 Submit your Petition, your Order to attend and pay the filing fee.
 The Court will review the documents to make sure that all is in proper form.
 If all is in proper form, the Court will then contact you with a signed Order.

 You must serve the signed Order, along with the Petition, upon the “respondent” or person that you want to examine.
 The Order will direct the manner of service. if the person resides in New York, service will be personal service.
 If the person resides outside of New York, then service may be accomplished by certified mail, return receipt requested.
 The Order will set forth the deadline by which service must be completed.
 You should file your affidavit of service that you served the party at least two days before the return date of the Order so that the Court can review its file to make sure that jurisdiction is complete.

 What Happens on the Return Date of your Petition to Compel?

 Typically, on the return date, the person who was Ordered to appear has to appear and the examination can take place in the Court house after the Calendar call.

 If that person indicates, on the record, before the Court reporter, indicates that they are in possession of the Will, then the person will be Ordered to place that Will on file with the Court immediately.

 We can help you compel the production of a Will.
 Contact us to learn more.